 Every year, a different variation of the influenza virus comes around.
 Getting an annual flu vaccination provides you with the best defense against the more severe impacts of the flu bug.
 This tip is especially crucial to help slow down the flu bug and help keep sick people from overrunning an already exhausted medical field.

 Be Well and Healthy

 Your body needs exercise, sleep and eating a proper diet for optimal health.
-Choosing high-fiber, low-carbohydrate, and vegetable-based diets are one suggestion.
+Choosing high-fiber, low-carbohydrate, and vegetable-based diets are safe and healthy suggestions.
 Or for energy as well as weight loss, a keto diet like I adhere to is an excellent way to bolster your immune system.
 The key is to eat the right foods, drink plenty of water and get daily exercise.
 Simply combine those with adequate sleep to be healthy.

 Many of our foods have been processed one way or another, robbing those sources of essential vitamins and minerals.
 Or perhaps you’re trying out a specific diet.
-As a result, you may be overlooking a particular macronutrient that your body needs, which is when vitamin supplements become necessary.
-Again, you can lug yourself to the store or pharmacy to buy your vitamins, or you can sign-up for a low-cost vitamin subscription service to save you time.
+As a result, you may be overlooking a particular macronutrient that your body needs.
+All which is when vitamin supplements become necessary.
+Again, you can lug yourself to the store or pharmacy to buy your vitamins.
+Being safe and healthy means also you can just sign-up.
+I mean for a low-cost vitamin subscription service to save you time.